The fierce Liz Torres has fascinated the club music underground ever since 1986 when her first

 vocals worked so well together and always cut thru everything else that was played each night.

 always unique and always GREAT.
-[If you put these out] I’d buy ‘em.
+I'd buy ‘em.
 In fact even though I got

 these in my pool at the time…I'd always but extras mainly from wearin’ them out.
 I remember goin’